Datascience-CMU/Taobao-Report/index.md

 Below is the file for taobao report project (Version1)
 - work2-final.ipynb is source code (Run on Jupyter Notebook)
+- work2-final.html is for display source code and graph in internet browser
 - Report.pdf is report file
 - Link_clean_file.txt for clean csv file
 - pic.zip is zip file for all pictures